Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 I received a complimentary copy of this book from Atria Books through NetGalley.
 Opinions expressed in this review are completely my own.

-On the 19th anniversary of their son’s murder, Lord and Lady Hardcastle throw a party with the exact same guests as that fateful day long ago.
+On the 19th anniversary of their son’s murder, Lord and Lady Hardcastle throw a party with the same guests as that fateful day long ago.
 At 11 pm, Evelyn Hardcastle is murdered.

 In a Groundhog Day-esque fashion, Aidan Bishop must relive this day 8 times, but from the perspective of eight different witnesses.
 His task – identify Evelyn’s murderer, or do it all over again.